miskelayan/bikeshare-analysis/README.md

-# bikeshare-analysis
+# Bikeshare Data Analysis

-This project analyzes US bikeshare data using Python and pandas to explore usage patterns and trends.
+This project analyzes US bikeshare data using Python.

+## Tools Used
+- Python
+- pandas

+## Features
+- Calculates most frequent travel times
+- Filters data by city, month, and day
+- Displays statistics about trips

+## How to Run
+Run the script using:
+python bikeshare.py